tinayiluo0322/Bobcat---Your-Singing-AI-Companion/README.md

 ## Acknowledgments

+We are deeply grateful to Duke University for organizing such a competitive and wonderfully joyful hackathon.
+We also extend our heartfelt thanks to the sponsors who made this event possible.

 Thank you for exploring Bobcat!
-We hope you find joy, comfort, and inspiration with this singing AI companion, and welcome to a new era of AI companionship.
+We hope it brings you joy, comfort, and inspiration as your singing AI companion.
+Welcome to a new era of AI companionship!

----

-This README provides a comprehensive overview, covering Bobcat’s core features, hardware, software stack, use cases, and future plans.
-Let me know if you’d like to include more technical details or specific installation instructions.